Birkdale suburb profile

 Birkdale rental market trends

-The rental market in Birkdale has experienced moderate growth, with house rents increasing 7.0% over the past year to $725 per week, while unit rents have risen 9.1% to $628 per week.
-With its appealing suburban lifestyle and proximity to Brisbane, Birkdale continues to attract both renters and investors seeking steady returns and a family-friendly environment.
+The rental market in Birkdale has experienced moderate growth, with house rents increasing by 5.8% over the past year to $730 per week, while unit rents have seen a more significant rise of 9.6% to $630 per week.
+This growth reflects the suburb's appeal, driven by its family-friendly environment and proximity to Brisbane, making it an attractive option for both renters and investors.

 Suburbs near Birkdale